 At some level, sponsored research may be viewed as similar to other self-support activities.
-The University incurs substantial expenses in administering sponsored projects, from the use of its personnel to its facilities, and therefore has to recover such costs vide Executive Order Number 1000 dated July 1, 2007.
+The University is not funded to support research that benefits external entities and therefore has to recover the costs incurred in conducting externally funded projects.
 However, the importance of RSCA in keeping faculty members current in their fields and improving students' success reminds us that it is an essential part of our academic mission.
+The University incurs substantial expenses in administering sponsored projects, from using its personnel to its facilities.